tcrayford/clojure-refactoring/README.markdown

 --------------------
 - Wherever possible, have a reverse of each refactoring.
 - Refactoring should be quick
-- Refactoring names should correspond to ones from OO languages.
+- Refactoring names should correspond to known refactorings from OO.
+- Write a functional test for each refactoring (takes in a string and outputs the correct string).

 Known bugs
 ---